-Global total column abundances of ozone were 3% lower over the 1997-2001 period than they were in the pre-1980 period.
-In the Northern hemisphere mid-latitudes (35°N- 60°N), total column abundances were 3% lower than the pre-1980 period whereas in the Southern hemisphere mid-latitudes, total column abundances were 6% lower [3].
+Global total column abundances of ozone were 3% lower over the 1997-2001 period than they were in the pre-1980 period [3].
+Northern hemisphere mid-latitude (35°N-60°N) total column abundances were 3% lower than the pre-1980 period whereas Southern hemisphere mid-latitude total column abundances were 6% lower [3].
 Chlorine (Cl) and Nitrogen (N) chemistry play an important role in the destruction of ozone: radical Cl by its catalytic destruction of ozone and odd nitrogen (NOx) for both its catalytic destruction and its control of Cl.
 It is therefore important to measure nitrogen compounds to investigate any changes in NOx concentrations or in NOx to inactive nitrogen (NOy) partitioning.